panphora/thinklens/content/post/who-am-i.md

 +++
 date = "2016-08-13"
-title = "Who am I?
-A guide for dealing with difficult emotions" postid = 3
+title = "\"Who am I?\" A guide for dealing with difficult emotions" postid = 3
 +++